 When it comes time to overseed or reseed your lawn, you want to select a quality grass seed product.
 The best time to do this is in the early fall, before the first frost.

-In order to make sure your lawn looks great all year long, it’s essential to choose a high-quality seed mix that will germinate quickly and fill in any bald spots.
+In order to make sure your lawn looks great all year, it’s essential to choose a high-quality seed mix that will germinate quickly and fill in any bald spots.

 There are many different types of grass seed available on the market, so be sure to do your research before purchasing.
 Some popular varieties include Kentucky bluegrass, ryegrass, and fescue.